-When a child begins school life at St Dominic's RCPS they are assigned a buddy and a house team: St Matthew, St Mark, St Luke and St John.
+Once COVID restrictions ease, your child's school life at St Dominic's RCPS will begin with being assigned a buddy and a house team: St Matthew, St Mark, St Luke and St John.
 House teams are made up of children Primary 1 to Primary 7 and support each other in their learning.
 House points can be gained during the week and are celebrated at Assembly on a Friday.
 During interdisciplinary learning days such as ECO topics and Healthy Hearts Week these groups come together and support each other.